rosco-y/ExerService/README.md

 Alarm Clock to Remind Users to Exercise on Regular Intervals.
 --
 ## DESCRIPTION
 The ExerService application is intended to work like an alarm clock that reminds the user to take short exersize breaks during the day.
-For Example:
+For Example, the alarm would be triggered using data describing the events in the following exercise list:

 ---
 # Exercise List